 Q: Do you offer appraisals?

 A: If you are planning on insuring your ring, we recommend a jewelry appraisal.
-An item of this value is attached as a separate rider to your homeowners or renters policy.
 With the detailed description of the mounting and diamond, plus photos, this professionally prepared legal document will ensure a proper settlement if the need arises.
-We work with a very qualified local independent appraiser, and the document is well worth the $150 fee.
+We work with a very qualified local independent appraiser, and the document is well worth the $175 fee.
 It will add another 3-7 days to the delivery date.